simona2606/adaptive-interface-client-java/README.md

   };
   ```

-* DEUTERANOPY: For the color palette in the case of deuteranopia, we used:
+* DEUTERANOPY: for the color palette in the case of deuteranopia, we used:
 ```
     <color name="primary_light_deuteranopia">#F2CAB3</color>
     <color name="primary_dark_deuteranopia">#9E7600</color>